 You're sick and everyone seems to tell you to drink plenty of water.
-You --- being an inquisitive sort --- lie in your bed with the covers pulled up to your neck and wonder, "Why do I have to drink water?"
+You — being an inquisitive sort — lie in your bed with the covers pulled up to your neck and wonder, "Why do I have to drink water?"
 Believe it or not, it is not senseless hooey, but rather sound medical advice.

 Meet Your Daily Fluid Needs

 When you are sick, you may not feel like eating or drink anything.
-Your body, however, requires a minimum amount of water each day to function normally and clear toxins --- regardless of whether you're sick or well.
+Your body, however, requires a minimum amount of water each day to function normally and clear toxins — regardless of whether you're sick or well.
 You may find liquids more appealing than solid foods when you're under the weather, so that may help.

 The best course of action is to prevent dehydration from developing by drinking plenty of water and other fluids.
 If you get behind because of nausea or vomiting, take a few hours to let your stomach calm down, then slowly begin sucking on ice chips or sipping ice water or cold, clear fluids.

-Prevention and Control of Nausea and Vomiting
+Managing Your Nausea and Vomiting

 If you don't drink enough water when you're sick and become dehydrated, the lack of body water can lead to new or worsening nausea and vomiting.
 Keeping ahead of the game by drinking plenty of water helps you avoid this problem.

 Keeping yourself well hydrated when you have a head or chest cold helps prevent your upper and lower respiratory secretions from becoming thick, which means you can clear them from your airways more easily.
 One of the symptoms of dehydration is thickening of your secretions, which works against you when you're trying to recover from a head cold or respiratory illness.

-- The National Academies Press; Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients); Recommended Intakes for Individuals, Total Water and Macronutrients; 2005
+- National Academies Press: "Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein and Amino Acids (Macronutrients): Recommended Intakes for Individuals, Total Water and Macronutrients"